Fatheed7/the-jet-reds/README.md

 #

 - The Navbar contains links to other section on the website.
-They are designed to be displayed as clickable links, changing to a brighter shade of white when hovered over.
+They are designed to be displayed as clickable links, with an overline attribute applied to the element when the user hovers over a link.

 ![Navbar Mouseover Image](docs/readme_images/navbar_mouseover.png)